Sounie/springer-gocd-cloudfoundry-plugin/README.md

   * During pipeline creation, specify Package as Material type and select the repository that you created in the previous step
      Select Define New and provide the details of your app.

+## GoCD version support
+According to the release notes for version 16.10.0 of GoCD, the API used by this plugin has been deprecated and will cease to be usable from version 17.1 - expected around January 2017.

 ## About the name
 springer = I worked for Springer Science+Business Media during the development of this plugin and started development during a hack day there.